jetstack/kube-oidc-proxy/demo/README.md

 CLOUD=digitalocean make terraform_apply
 ```

-This will create a Kubernetes cluster in EKS and GKE, a Service
+This will create cluster themselves and a Service Account to manage Google
-Account to manage Google Cloud DNS records for DNS challenges and OIDC secrets
+Cloud DNS records for DNS challenges and OIDC secrets for all clusters.
+It
-for all clusters.
-It should generate a JSON configuration file for all clusters
+should generate a JSON configuration file for each cluster in
-in `./manifests/[google|amazon|digitalocean]-config.json` respectively.
+`./manifests/[google|amazon|digitalocean]-config.json` respectively.

 ## Configuration